eseidinger/clouddev-env/README.md

 ```

 Executing the following command will create an Ubuntu VM using the virtualization technology native to your system.
-A SSH keypair will be created and the public key is set as authorized key for the *clouddev* user in the VM.
+A SSH key pair will be created and the public key is set as authorized key for the *clouddev* user in the VM.
 The *clouddev* user is configured for sudo without password.
 The configuration for the user is created using
 [cloud-init](https://cloudinit.readthedocs.io/en/latest/).
 You can optionally specify a VM name for all commands.
-If you do not specificy a VM name, *clouddev* will be used.
+If you do not specify a VM name, *clouddev* will be used.

 ```bash
 python create_devenv.py [--vm_name your_vm_name]